SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 the nominal performance of a generic transformer with several outputs, the respective output ratios, and an efficiency for each output need to be known.

-**Heat Pumps**
+**Compression Heat Transformers**

-For the modelilng of heat pumps, different heat sources are considered so the weather data set must include different temperatures.
-The efficiency of the heat pump cycle process can be described by the Coefficient of Performance (COP).
+For the modelilng of compression heat pumps and chillers, different heat sources are considered so the weather data set must include different temperatures.
+The efficiency of the heat pump or chiller cycle process can be described by the Coefficient of Performance (COP).
-The heat pump automatically creates a heat source and a low temperature bus (see red bubble).
+The compression heat transformer function automatically creates a heat source and a low or high temperature bus, depending on the mode of operation (see red bubble).
 So only a transformer and a electricity bus needs to be created.
 An example is shown in the following figure.

 .. figure:: ../images/graph_chiller_heat_pump.png
    :width: 100 %